OscarAspelin95/dx_rs/README.md

     - ✅ Api endpoints.
     - ✅ Oauth functionality.
     - 🚧 Frontend login.
+- 🚧 Opentelemetry

 # Requirements
+The application has been tested with the following versions:
 - Rust `>= 1.90`.
 - Dioxus CLI `0.7.0-rc.3`.
 - Ubuntu `24.04.3`.